Brazilian Lemonade is a creamy, smooth, refreshing lime drink native to Brazil. This version is just like the one Tucanos Brazilian Grill makes!

 We are nuts about cool, refreshing summer drinks.
 Another favorite of ours is my Anne of Green Gables Raspberry Cordial.

-- 1 cup bakers sugar or granulated sugar
+- 1 cup bakers sugar can sub granulated sugar

 - zest of 2 limes